Can you cheat on the AIP Diet?

 There is no cheating, there are only nuances

 Nuances are the most difficult part of nutrition to teach.
 Most people want a manual, a how-to, a rule book.
 Well, the autoimmune protocol or autoimmune paleo is just that: a big, strict, hard core diet with a ton of rules.
-The Paleo Approach by Dr. Sarah Ballantyne is THE resource for starting AIP and it’s got all the science and all the rules.

-What this article is about is the nuances, the shades of gray.
 Can you cheat on AIP?
 I don’t think that vernacular applies here.
 The short answer is: it depends.
 I have dedicated my work to these nuances, an approach to nutrition that focuses on the individual.

 “It depends” is always the answer when asking a targeted nutrition question outside of a one on one conversation, because your answer won’t be the same as your neighbor’s.
 However, we can discuss how to make informed decisions when the occasion arises.
 For example, gluten is highly reactive for a lot of people, it is also just plain ole’ bad for your gut.
 Highly processed, often GMO ingredients like soy, corn, or peanuts aren’t a great option either.
 If you’re lactose intolerant, then dairy would be a no-go.